MaximilianoGarcia716/Portfolio/README.md

 ![Image](https://raw.githubusercontent.com/MaximilianoGarcia716/Portafolio/main/Imagenes/01.jpg)

-Besides it has an odometric/inertial navigation system that uses a Kalman filter to integrate both sensors.
+The robot also has an odometric/inertial navigation system that uses a Kalman filter to integrate both sensors.
 Finally the interface shows the status of the robot, the camera with the Tensorflow identification and a map that shows the robot's path and where signals can be placed to mark some points of interest.
 Said interface is designed to take the input from an xbox type controller for controlling the robot movement and the interface functions.

 ![Image](https://raw.githubusercontent.com/MaximilianoGarcia716/Portafolio/main/Imagenes/02.jpg)